liova99/levanotes.com/src/LevaNotes.Web/wwwroot/posts/2022/09/24/run-outlook-rule-once/run-outlook-rule-once.md

-And repeat the steps above by clicking "Next" till the last page.
+Repeat the above steps by clicking "Next" until you reach the last page.

-Select like before  "Run this rule now on messages already in Inbox"
+As before, select "Run this rule now on messages already in Inbox"

-And click "Finish" to run this rule again
+Click "Finish" to run this rule again

 ![RulesWizard-Outlook2](RulesWizard-Outlook2.webp)